alissong/MacUtils/README.md

 5. **Terraform**: Checks if Terraform is installed; if not, installs it.
 If already installed, updates it.
 6. **Terragrunt**: Checks if Terragrunt is installed; if not, installs it.
 If already installed, updates it.
 7. **tfenv**: Checks if tfenv is installed; if not, installs it.
 If already installed, updates it.
-8. **Podman**: Checks if Podman is installed; if not, installs it.
+8. **Kubernetes CLI (kubectl)**: Checks if kubectl is installed; if not, installs it.
 If already installed, updates it.
-9. **Kubernetes CLI (kubectl)**: Checks if kubectl is installed; if not, installs it.
+9. **Helm**: Checks if Helm is installed; if not, installs it.
 If already installed, updates it.
-10. **Helm**: Checks if Helm is installed; if not, installs it.
+10. **Ansible**: Checks if Ansible is installed; if not, installs it.
 If already installed, updates it.
-11. **Ansible**: Checks if Ansible is installed; if not, installs it.
+11. **Python**: Checks if Python is installed; if not, installs it.
 If already installed, updates it.
-12. **Python**: Checks if Python is installed; if not, installs it.
+12. **pip**: Checks if pip is installed; if not, installs it.
 If already installed, updates it.
-13. **pip**: Checks if pip is installed; if not, installs it.
+13. **virtualenv**: Checks if virtualenv is installed; if not, installs it.
 If already installed, updates it.
-14. **virtualenv**: Checks if virtualenv is installed; if not, installs it.
+14. **pytest**: Checks if pytest is installed; if not, installs it.
 If already installed, updates it.
-15. **pytest**: Checks if pytest is installed; if not, installs it.
-If already installed, updates it.
-16. **Visual Studio Code**: Checks if Visual Studio Code is installed; if not, installs it.
-If already installed, updates it.
+15. **Colima or Podman**: Prompts the user to choose between Colima or Podman.
+Installs and configures the chosen tool, and uninstalls the other if it is installed.

 ### Testing Installations